Terms and Conditions

 We accept all cash payments, card payments using all major debit and credit cards (expect Amex).
 For larger payments we can arrange for bank transfers.

-At least 24 hours notice is required for general dental appointments and 48 hours for specialist appointments for all cancellations.
 We understand that there are times when you must miss an appointment due to emergency or work, however when you do not call to cancel, you may be preventing another patient from getting treatment they really need.

 5 Year Guarantee includes any fracture of crown, onlay, veneer, bridge and restoration work (unless otherwise stated), but does not include, failure due to underlying tooth fracture, secondary decay, trauma or accidental damage or fracture caused by inappropriate use (opening bottles) or de bonding (loosening) or subsequent need for root canal treatment.
 It is not given on buccal (side restorations) as these tend to fall off over time, depending on tooth brushing technique and force.
 It may not be given on some restorations if there is a high chance of failure, but your dentist will explain if this is the case